Tom Wright (Australian playwright): Career

 In 2009 his co-adaptation of Shakespeare's history plays, performed under the title The War of the Roses, was directed by Benedict Andrews for Sydney Theatre Company.
 This production collected four Helpmanns in 2009, including Best Play, and was listed as the theatre masterpiece of the decade by The Monthly in October 2011.

 Wright's 2012 play On The Misconception of Oedipus played at Malthouse Theatre in Melbourne and Perth Theatre Company, under the direction of Matthew Lutton.
 It won four Green Room Awards that year including Best Writing.

 In 2014 Wright's play Black Diggers premiered in Sydney under the direction of Wesley Enoch; later it toured Australia playing in Melbourne, Canberra, Perth, Adelaide, Brisbane and Bendigo.
 A text exploring Indigenous Australian experiences in the First World War, Black Diggers was awarded the Nick Enright Prize for Playwriting at the 2015 New South Wales Premier's Literary Awards.

+2017 saw the premier of The Real and Imagined History of The Elephant Man, a play that revisited the actual history of Joseph Merrick joining up what is known about his tragic life with passages that explore the depth of what it is to be a disabled person.
+The play premiered on 4 August 2017, starring Daniel Monks in the title role.
+The cast also featured Paula Arundell, Julie Forsyth, Emma J. Hawkins, and Sophie Ross.
+The play toured the UK in 2023, directed by Stephen Bailey and starring Zak Ford-Williams as Joseph.
+This cast of this production included Annabelle Davies and Nadia Nadarajah, and off the back of this production the play was published as a book.